zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation05.md

          *[UNEXPECTED_RCODE]*.
       4. Else, if the answer section of the response includes a CNAME record then output *[NS_IS_CNAME]*.
       5. Else, if the response is a delegation (referral) to a sub-zone of *Child Zone*, then:
          1. Do a [DNS Lookup] of the A query with the RD flag set.
          2. If the answer section of the response includes a CNAME record then output *[NS_IS_CNAME]*.

    3. Else (the name server name is either [sibling domain] or [out-of-bailiwick]) then do:
-      1. Do a [DNS Lookup] of the the query with the RD flag set.
+      1. Do a [DNS Lookup] of the the A query with the RD flag set.
       2. If the answer section of the response includes a CNAME record then output *[NS_IS_CNAME]*.